2023 Dates: July 24-28

 Don’t apply to Field Station if you don’t want to get wet, splashed, or rained on.
 We don’t have time to change clothes during the day.
 Don’t apply to field station if you aren’t going to participate in all the activities.
 We know every activity isn’t everyone’s favorite but kids who want to pick and choose what they participate in make it hard to maintain discipline and accomplish our purposes when they sit out on things including the field work, games, journaling, and group gatherings.
 Every year we turn away students so don’t take a space if you won’t be fully engaged.

-Registration opens February 1.
+Registration opens January 15.
 All questions in the application are in English and Spanish.
-Use the buttons below to apply on-line.
-For a paper application e-mail firstname.lastname@example.org or call (919)620-9099 extension 204.
+For a paper application e-mail email@example.com or call (919)620-9099 extension 204.